Website, SEO, or Google Maps: What Actually Drives Business Growth First?

 You are investing in marketing, but the results feel inconsistent.
 One consultant says focus on SEO.
 Another says Google Maps is the key.
 Someone else recommends rebuilding your website before doing anything else.

-If you do not define your digital marketing priorities early, you risk spreading time and budget across too many channels without meaningful traction.
-The question is not which channel is better.
-The question is what should happen first.
+If you do not define your growth priorities early, you risk spreading time and budget across too many channels without gaining meaningful traction.

 Let us break this down strategically.